Koppeltaal/Koppeltaal-Documentation/_docs/koppelaal-1.2/write-connector.md

     - Extract FHIR Resources from the Message bundle (receive)
     - Update the _ProcessingStatus_ of a Message
 - Retrieve and update `Activity Definitions`
-- Launch a user to a specific application
+- "Launch" a user to a specific application

-Additionally, a connector could also support the following functionality:
+A connector can also support the following functionality:

 - Implement support for _NewMessage_ push notifications, using [SignalR]
 - Using the `Storage Service` as data persistence utility

-The connector will achieve most of this functionality by sending/retrieving Messages according to Koppeltaal specifications.
+The connector will have most of this functionality simply by sending/retrieving Messages according to Koppeltaal specifications.

 ### Basic features

 #### The Conformance Statement
-A `Conformance Statement` is a set of capabilities of a FHIR Server.
-The conformance statement of the Koppeltaal Server contains information required for the OAuth2 implementation of the single sign on.
-Besides the capabilities, it contains a number of important endpoints that are needed for certain actions.
+A `Conformance Statement` is the set of capabilities of a FHIR Server.
+The conformance statement of the Koppeltaal Server contains information required for the OAuth2 implementation of [the single sign on].
+The conformance statement also contains a number of important endpoints that are needed for certain actions.
 This statement can be requested via _${koppeltaal.server.url}/FHIR/Koppeltaal/metadata_ (e.g. http://edgekoppeltaal.vhscloud.nl/FHIR/Koppeltaal/metadata).
 The connector must extract these endpoints from the conformance statement and use them for other actions.
 For instance, to request authorization for the launch of a game, the authorization endpoint must be read from the statement.

 #### Koppeltaal Messages
 Communication with the Koppeltaal server consists largely of exchanging `Messages`.
-A Koppeltaal message consists of a bundle of `FHIR Resources`.
+A single Koppeltaal message consists of a "bundle" of `FHIR Resources`.
 More information on the [FHIR resources] used in Koppeltaal.

 The first resource in the bundle is the `MessageHeader`, which should always be present.
-The header contains important information about the content of the message, like the [message event types].
-This information can be used to convert the resources in the bundle to a format that can be further processed by an application - e.g. an object holding all the important values to an application.
+The header contains important information about the content of the message like the [message event types].
+A connector can use this information to convert the resources in the bundle so an application can use them - e.g. an object that holds the values that are relevant to an application.

+_Note_: When building an outgoing message make sure that the MessageHeader is the first Resource of the bundle.

+##### Message authentication
-Please keep in mind that the connector should be able to exchange `Messages` using `Basic Authentication` as well as an `OAuth2 Bearer Token`.
+A connector should be able to exchange `Messages` using `Basic Authentication` as well as an `OAuth2 Bearer Token`.
 Using a `Bearer Token` implicitly only requests information for the user bound to the `Bearer Token`.
 Requesting patient-specific `Messages` with `Basic Authentication` requires a `patient` parameter.

-_Note_: When building an outgoing message, mind that the MessageHeader should be the first Resource of the bundle, then add further resources.

 #### Message ProcessingStatus
-It is important that the `ProcessingStatus` is changed when [handling messages].
+When [handling messages] it is important that the `ProcessingStatus` of a message is changed.
 That way the Koppeltaal server knows a message has been handled.
-Make sure the connector can mark a message as `Failed`, also providing an exception description.
+A connector should also be able to mark a message as `Failed` and provide an exception description to go along with this state.

-#### Activity Definitions
+#### ActivityDefinitions
 `ActivityDefinitions` are treated somewhat different than the rest of the FHIR resources.
 They are of resource type `Other` and the content is as such not defined in the FHIR spec.
 In Koppeltaal, they should be created or updated without the use of Message resource bundles.
-A simple http POST request containing the [ActivityDefinition] in the request body suffices to create an ActivityDefinition.
+To create an ActivityDefinition send a simple HTTP POST request containing the [ActivityDefinition] in the request body.

+Updating ActivityDefinitions ??

-#### Launching Users To An Application
+#### "Launching" Users To An Application
 Koppeltaal provides a [Web Launch Sequence].
 This allows users to login to an application and launch a `Resource`.
 The launch allows users to work on a `CarePlan(Sub)Activity`.

 ### Additional features